Primary

 Position yourself so you can jump directly to the bar without repositioning.
 The burpee should flow directly into the jump and bar catch.
 You can use strict pull-ups for strength emphasis or kipping for higher volume.
 Control your descent from the bar to protect your Achilles and immediately transition into the next burpee.

-Want Burpee to Pull-Up in your program?
+See where Burpee to Pull-Up fits in your weekly plan

 Stand under a pull-up bar.